9 Emotional Hooks That Will Make Your Content 10x Better

 4. Create a Feeling of Belonging

 People need to feel accepted, liked, and important.
-Because of this, content that makes people feel like part of an in-group or cause can be very effective.
+Content that makes people feel like part of an in-group or cause can be very effective for this reason.

 One way to make use of the feeling of belonging is to present your brand as a club or lifestyle, instead of just a business.